 The oldest known wooden structure is a neolithic well liner discovered near Leipzig Germany, constructed from oak timbers shaped by stone adze and joined at the corners with half-lap joints and pinned tusk-tenons at through mortises.
 Tests indicate the trees the timbers were split from were felled between the years 5206 and 5098 BC, making the assembly at least 7200 years old.

 Next, let’s look at a less soggy but more recent, complicated and elegant example.

 The oldest existing wooden building in the world is a Buddhist Temple named Horyuji located in Nara Japan.
-Originally constructed around 600 A.D. and rebuilt around 700 A.D. after a fire, this huge 1300 year-old temple and pagoda complex was reconstructed using hundreds of thousands of mortise and tenon joints, testifying to the longevity of wooden structural systems and the value of this universal connection technique.
+Originally constructed around 600 A.D. and rebuilt around 700 A.D. after a fire, this huge 1300 year-old temple and pagoda complex was reconstructed using hundreds of thousands of hand-cut mortise and tenon joints, testifying to the longevity of wooden structural systems and the value of this universal connection technique.

 Horyuji is far more than just a temple to Buddhism, it is a temple to woodworking.
 If you haven’t yet visited it, you’re truly missing something.

 I mention these two examples to illustrate the universality, strength, and durability of the mortise and tenon joint.
 Anyone serious about woodworking must master this most ancient and essential connection.